Maggiekariuki-ctrl/photography/README.md

 # Project name
-Top photography
+TOP PHOTOGRAPHY

 ## Author name
 Margaret Kariuki
 # Description
-Top photography is a photography website that created to capture moments.
+Top photography is a photography website that was created to capture moments.

  ## Setup instructions
  1.Clone this repository.